 All these touchpoints are essential to the success of your application.
 This is why it’s necessary to clarify at the beginning where all the information related to these touchpoints is stored.
 Similarly, you should establish a guideline regarding how often this information is updated.

 Another important factor during testing is the tools and techniques used by your software team.
-This includes the development environment, tools used for source code management, as well as software and platform used for continuous integration.
-At the same time, you should finalize the bug reporting procedures you prefer so you don’t have to invest time in learning new procedures.
+This includes the development environment, tools used for source code management, as well as software and platforms used for continuous integration.
+At the same time, you should finalize the bug-reporting procedures you prefer so you don’t have to invest time in learning new procedures.

 Dedicate a Senior QA manager